vinodkumarhs1962/skinspire_V2/Project_docs/project_status/10.3.25/front end development next steps proposed.md

-I've reviewed your project documentation carefully, and it's clear you've made solid progress on the SkinSpire Hospital Management System, particularly with the authentication system.
+I've reviewed your project documentation carefully, and it's clear you've made solid progress on the Skinspire Hospital Management System, particularly with the authentication system.
 I'll help you understand where you stand and outline clear next steps to move forward systematically.

 ## Current Project Status Summary

-Your SkinSpire Clinic Hospital Management System has established a strong foundation with several key components working well:
+Your Skinspire Clinic Hospital Management System has established a strong foundation with several key components working well:

 1. **Authentication System**: The end-to-end authentication flow has been successfully implemented and tested, confirming that login, session management, token validation, and logout functionality are working properly.